30. Link, Synchronization, and ReWire

 MIDI Clock: MIDI Clock works like a metronome ticking at a fast rate.
 The rate of the incoming ticks is tempo-dependent: Changing the tempo at the sync master (e.g., a drum machine) will cause the slave to follow the change.
 The MIDI Clock protocol also provides messages that indicate the song position.
 With respect to MIDI Clock, Live can act as both a MIDI sync master and slave.

 MIDI Timecode: MIDI Timecode is the MIDI version of the SMPTE protocol, the standard means of synchronizing tape machines and computers in the audio and film industry.
 A MIDI Timecode message specifies a time in seconds and frames (subdivisions of a second).
 Live will interpret a Timecode message as a position in the Arrangement.
 Timecode messages carry no meter-related information; when slaving Live to another sequencer using MIDI Timecode, you will have to adjust the tempo manually.
 Tempo changes cannot be tracked.
-Detailed MIDI Timecode preferences are explained later in this chapter (see “Previewing Files”).
+Detailed MIDI Timecode preferences are explained later in this chapter (see “Numerous changes for Windows 10:”).
 With respect to MIDI Timecode, Live can only act as a MIDI sync slave, not a master.

 Live can send MIDI Clock messages to an external MIDI sequencer (or drum machine).
 After connecting the sequencer to Live and setting it up to receive MIDI sync, turn the device on as a sync destination in Live’s Link/MIDI Preferences.